1. Intellectual Property Compliance in NYC Business Innovation: Who Actually Owns What Your Team Builds?

-Do I Own the Technology My Team Develops in Business Innovation Work?
+Do You Own the Technology Your Team Develops?

-How Should You Structure IP Ownership Across Business Innovation Partnerships?
+How Should You Structure IP Ownership Across NYC Business Innovation Partnerships?

 2. Regulatory and Compliance Risks Accompanying Business Innovation